svenbolte/foldergallery/readme.txt

 == Changelog ==

-= 9.7.6.15 =
+= 9.7.6.17 =
-folder gallery - add human date to caption expand caption size to 3 lines and remove html tags from title tag of thumbnail div
+ICS Import now takes X-ALT-DESC;FMTTYPE=text/html from ical files and displays the link in calendar and list views. for list views sumonly needs to be set to 0, on calendar view summary will be replaced by link whenever field is not empty = 9.7.6.15 = folder gallery - add human date to caption expand caption size to 3 lines and remove html tags from title tag of thumbnail div